Student Financial Aid

 • The most recent grade for repeated courses.

-• Transfer credits are not included in the GPA calculation unless those courses are applicable to the program of study.
+• Transfer credits are not included in the GPA calculation unless those courses that apply to the program of study.

 • Only courses with a grade of A, B, C, D, or F are included in the GPA calculation.
 Therefore, courses that are designated as Incomplete (I), Withdrawn (W, WN, XW), Audited (X, XC), Non-Credit (NC), or have no grade assigned (NG, NR) are not included in the GPA calculation.